-The duties of the President shall be to: provide overall direction of the Club’s activities with the advice and consent of the Executive Board, preside over all Club and Executive Board meetings, sit as an ex-officio member of all committees; speak on behalf of the Club on matters on which the Club has taken a position; and perform such other duties that are consistent with the Club's Mission.
-The President, or the President’s appointee, shall be the Club’s first delegate to conventions, Central Committee, and CDC meetings.
-The President may authorize, with concurrence of the Treasurer, or in the absence of the Treasurer, with concurrence of a Vice President, expenditures in any given month up to an amount preauthorized by the Executive Board.
-Expenditures beyond the preauthorized amount require approval of the Executive Board.
+The President shall: provide overall direction of the Club’s activities with the advice and consent of the Executive Board; preside over all Club and Executive Board meetings; sit as an ex-officio member of all committees; speak on behalf of the Club on matters on which the Club has taken a position; and perform such other duties that are consistent with the Club's Mission.
+The President, or the President’s appointee, shall be the Club’s first delegate to conventions and Central Committee and CDC meetings.
+The President may authorize, with concurrence of the Treasurer, or in the absence of the Treasurer, with concurrence of a Vice President, expenditures in any given month up to an amount pre-authorized by the Executive Board.
+Expenditures beyond the pre-authorized amount require approval of the Executive Board.
 The President shall have been a Member of the Club for at least one year or have comparable relevant experience.

 First Vice President - Political Affairs

-The First Vice President reports to the President and shall be responsible for coordinating and directing the Club’s political activities, including precinct outreach, voter registration, and those activities that address local, state and national political issues; consult with the President on the appointment of the Chairs of Club’s political committees and sit as an ex-officio member of said committees; (2) assume the duties of the President in the absence of the President, and (3) perform such other duties as may be assigned by the President and the Executive Board.
+The First Vice President reports to the President and shall: coordinate and direct the Club’s political activities, including precinct outreach, voter registration, and those activities that address local, state and national political issues; consult with the President on the appointment of the Chairs of Club’s political committees and sit as an ex-officio member of said committees; assume the duties of the President in the absence of the President; and perform such other duties as may be assigned by the President and the Executive Board.

 Second Vice President - Operations

-The Second Vice President reports to the President and shall be responsible for coordinating and directing the activities of the Club’s operations, including programs/events, fundraising, communications/public relations, membership, and volunteers.
-The Second Vice President shall (1) consult with the President on the appointment of the Chairs of Club’s operational committees and sit as an ex-officio member of said committees; (2) assume the duties of the President in the absence of the President and First Vice President, and (3) perform such other duties as may be assigned by the President and the Executive Board.
+The Second Vice President reports to the President and shall: coordinate and direct the activities of the Club’s operations, including programs/events, fundraising, communications/public relations, membership, and volunteers.
+The Second Vice President shall consult with the President on the appointment of the Chairs of the Club’s operational committees and sit as an ex-officio member of said committees; assume the duties of the President in the absence of the President and First Vice President; and perform such other duties as may be assigned by the President and the Executive Board.

-The duties of the Recording Secretary shall be to: record minutes for each Club Membership and Executive Board Meeting and present minutes at Executive Board Meetings; be custodian of the Club’s official files and records, including, but not limited to, the minutes, committee reports, policies and procedures, and bylaws, including all amendments; attest to official actions of the Club; and perform such other duties as may be assigned by the President or the Executive Board.
+The Recording Secretary shall: record minutes for each Club Membership and Executive Board Meeting and present minutes at Executive Board Meetings; act as custodian of the Club’s official files and records, including, but not limited to, the minutes, committee reports, policies and procedures, and bylaws, including all amendments; attest to official actions of the Club; and perform such other duties as may be assigned by the President or the Executive Board.

-The duties of the Corresponding Secretary shall be to: write and send any official correspondence from the Club, as directed by the President, Executive Board, or Membership; to assume the duties of the Recording Secretary in his/her absence; and perform such other duties as may be assigned by the President or the Executive Board.
+The Corresponding Secretary shall: write and send any official correspondence from the Club, as directed by the President, Executive Board, or Membership; to assume the duties of the Recording Secretary in his/her absence; and perform such other duties as may be assigned by the President or the Executive Board.

-The duties of the Treasurer shall be to: maintain the financial records of the Club, including the names, dates, and amounts for all funds collected and funds expended; receive and disburse funds of the Club, as authorized by the President or, in the absence of the President, a Vice President; make a financial report at all meetings of the Executive Board; submit to the Club, in writing, at the close of the fiscal year, an annual financial statement (including a Statement of Receipts and Disbursements); abide by the Fair Political Practices Commission (FPPC) and Federal Election Commission (FEC) laws and regulations; maintain an accurate roster of paid Members; report at each meeting of the Executive Board the names of any new members who have joined the Club since the last meeting; develop an annual budget for the Club to be presented to the Executive Board for approval; secure written reports from those responsible for all fundraising activities; be responsible for ensuring the confidentiality and security of all records and membership lists; ensure that all financial records are available for review by any officer upon reasonable notice; and perform such other duties as may be assigned by the President or the Executive Board and implicit in the title of Treasurer.
+The Treasurer shall: maintain the financial records of the Club, including the names, dates, and amounts for all funds collected and funds expended; receive and disburse funds of the Club, as authorized by the President or, in the absence of the President, a Vice President; make a financial report at all meetings of the Executive Board; submit to the Club, in writing, at the close of the fiscal year, an annual financial statement (including a Statement of Receipts and Disbursements); abide by the Fair Political Practices Commission (FPPC) and Federal Election Commission (FEC) laws and regulations; maintain an accurate roster of paid Members; report at each Executive Board meeting the names of any new members who have joined the Club since the last meeting; develop an annual budget for the Club to be presented to the Executive Board for approval; secure written reports from those responsible for all fund-raising activities; be responsible for ensuring the confidentiality and security of all records and membership lists; ensure that all financial records are available for review by any officer upon reasonable notice; and perform such other duties as may be assigned by the President or the Executive Board and implicit in the title of Treasurer.

 - The Executive Board may include a maximum of eight (8) voting members-at-large.